 - Product Activity – 852

-EDI allows a smooth, standard method to connect all of the links across a manufacturer’s supply chain.
-It helps to speed up the lines of communication creating efficiencies that cut down on delays and other problems that can inhibit a manufacturer or a manufacturer’s 3PL from accurately fulfilling a orders.
+EDI works as a smooth, standard method to connect all of the links across a manufacturer’s supply chain.
+It helps to speed up the lines of communication creating efficiencies that cut down on delays and other problems that can inhibit a manufacturer or a manufacturer’s third-party logistics provider 3PL from accurately fulfilling orders.

 Businesses can also use EDI not just between a manufacturer and retailer but other partners as well such as other sellers or trading partners, distributors, contract manufacturers, freight forwarders, and suppliers to communicate in real-time, which vastly improves inventory management.
 These various partners of the supply chain have divergent systems and needs.
 Improved inventory communication can lead to a clearer view of dwindling inventory, at which point a manufacturer can adjust the inventory; this benefits the retailer’s customers because it means less backorders, stockouts, and delayed shipments.

 Using EDI automated processes can help manufacturers scale quickly too.
 An influx of product orders is an easy adjustment to get moving quickly.
 This efficiency increase allows the manufacturers to work with the various requirements of trading partners, and communicate much more cost effectively.
 Automation via EDI means accuracy throughout the supply chain.